Ricardo Almeida: Background

-Almeida is a fourth degree black belt in Brazilian Jiu-Jitsu under Renzo Gracie, and part of the Gracie Barra combat and competition team.
+Almeida is a sixth degree black belt in Brazilian Jiu-Jitsu under Renzo Gracie, and part of the Gracie Barra combat and competition team.

 Mixed martial arts career

 PRIDE

-Almeida made his professional MMA debut on December 9, 2000 at PRIDE 12 against Akira Shoji.
+Almeida made his professional MMA debut on December 9, 2000, at PRIDE 12 against Akira Shoji.
 Almeida won his debut fight via unanimous decision.

-Almeida made a one-off return to PRIDE on May 23, 2004 against Ryo Chonan at Pride:Bushido 3.
+Almeida made a one-off return to PRIDE on May 23, 2004, against Ryo Chonan at Pride:Bushido 3.
 Almeida won via unanimous decision.

 UFC

-Almeida made his UFC debut on May 4, 2001 at UFC 31 against Matt Lindland in a light heavyweight match.
+Almeida made his UFC debut on May 4, 2001, at UFC 31 against Matt Lindland in a light heavyweight match.
 Referee Mario Yamasaki ended the fight in the third round after repeated illegal upkicks from Almeida, giving him a loss via disqualification.

-His next fight was against Eugene Jackson on September 28, 2001 at UFC 33 in his middleweight debut.
+His next fight was against Eugene Jackson on September 28, 2001, at UFC 33 in his middleweight debut.
 Almeida won the fight via triangle choke in the first round.

 His next fight would be his last with the UFC for 6 years, fighting Andrei Semenov at UFC 35 on January 11, 2002.
 Almeida lost the fight via TKO in the second round after Semenov landed hard punches in his UFC debut.

 Almeida left the UFC in 2002 for Pancrase.

 Pancrase

-In his Pancrase debut, Almeida fought Osami Shibuya on November 30, 2002 at Pancrase: Spirit 8.
+In his Pancrase debut, Almeida fought Osami Shibuya on November 30, 2002, at Pancrase: Spirit 8.
 He won the fight via rear naked choke in the first round.

-His next fight was against Ikuhisa Minowa on February 16, 2003 at Pancrase: Hybrid 2.
+His next fight was against Ikuhisa Minowa on February 16, 2003, at Pancrase: Hybrid 2.
 He won the fight via unanimous decision.

-His next fight was against Yuki Sasaki on April 12, 2003 at Pancrase: Hybrid 4.
+His next fight was against Yuki Sasaki on April 12, 2003, at Pancrase: Hybrid 4.
 He won the fight via unanimous decision.

-His next fight was against Kazuo Misaki on August 31, 2003 at Pancrase: 10th Anniversary Show.
+His next fight was against Kazuo Misaki on August 31, 2003, at Pancrase: 10th Anniversary Show.
 He won the fight via majority decision.

 After winning 4 fights in a row with Pancrase, Almeida was booked for a title fight against Nate Marquardt to become the next Middleweight King Of Pancrase.
-They fought on November 30, 2003 at Pancrase: Hybrid 10.
+They fought on November 30, 2003, at Pancrase: Hybrid 10.
 Almeida tackled Marquardt and was able to lock in a guillotine choke and submit Marquardt in the first round, becoming the new Middleweight King Of Pancrase.
 Controversy began after Almeida did not release the choke for a few seconds after Marquardt tapped and the referee stepped in.
 This frustrated Marquardt which caused him to throw a punch at Almeida.
 Almeida's cornermen intervened in the conflict, with Renzo Gracie kicking Marquardt in the face.
 Both men reconciled and apologised shortly after the incident.

 He vacated the title in July 2004 and announced his retirement.